yopopard/EpitechEisenhower/README.md

 This is a repo for the app Epitech Eisenhower project.
 An iOS app based on Eisenhower Task Matrix (https://fr.wikipedia.org/wiki/Matrice_d%27Eisenhower).

-If you have any question you can send me an email anytime at vincent.augrain@epitech.eu I'll answer as fast as possible
+If you have any question you can send me an email anytime at vincent.augrain@epitech.eu.
+I'll answer as fast as possible.

 ## Sign Up